tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   {"share-numbers": [1, 7, ...], "allocated-size": 12345}

 The request must include ``X-Tahoe-Authorization`` HTTP headers that set the various secrets—upload, lease renewal, lease cancellation—that will be later used to authorize various operations.
-Typically this is a header sent by the server, but in Tahoe-LAFS keys are set by the client, so may as well reuse it.
 For example::

    X-Tahoe-Authorization: lease-renew-secret <base64-lease-renew-secret>